Velocidex/Training/modules/deployment/gui_tour.md

 ## Previewing files

-The GUI allows close inpection of binary files
+The GUI allows close inspection of binary files
 * Viewing in hex or text
 * Paging - skipping to offset
 * Searching using regex or hex strings